Please enter your name, email and zip code below to sign up!

 The first National Donut Day was established in Chicago in 1938 to raise money for people in need during the Great Depression.
 The holiday has since been celebrated on the first Friday in June as a way to commemorate the service of The Salvation Army’s Doughnut Lassies and honor the memory of our soldiers.
 The donut has become synonymous with The Salvation Army’s social services and continues to be a comfort food served by The Salvation Army to those in need during times of disaster.

-As hospital staff continue the fight on the front line against COVID-19, The Salvation Army is still here providing support to those in need.
+As our frontline essential workers continue to serve our community even during the pandemic, The Salvation Army is still here providing support to those in need.

-Families require emergency food, shelter, emotional and spiritual care and utility and rent assistance as the uncertainties of this pandemic impact the economy and our community.
+Families require emergency food, shelter, emotional and spiritual care and utility and rent assistance as the uncertainties of this pandemic have impacted the economy and our community.

 This Donut Day,